egeny/fabuloos-website/documentation/api/set.md

     -
       name: value
       type: "*"
-      description: The new property's value.
+      description: The new property’s value.
     return:
       type: fabuloos
       description: Return the current instance to allow chaining.